milvusrobotics/docs/source/3_4_3_access_to_real_robot.rst

 command once.

-Now, if you launched a ros process from that terminal, it communicates with Robot's ``ros_master`` process.
+Now, if you'll launch a ros process from that terminal, it communicates with Robot's ``ros_master`` process.
 You can simply run navigation applications as a described in previous navigation tutorials.

 When you added these lines to your ``.bashrc`` file, you don't need to source everytime.
 That file is already sourcing when the terminal client starts up.
 Note that, If these lines are added the your ``.bashrc`` file, You won't be able to launch local ROS  applications like Gazebo Simulation on your PC.
-Before launching local applications, you need to run these  commands.
-They clear ``ROS_HOSTNAME`` and ``ROS_MASTER_IP`` variables.
+Before launching local applications, you need to run these  commands, They clear ``ROS_HOSTNAME`` and ``ROS_MASTER_IP`` variables like a described in previous tutorial:

 ::